Dev-Soumyaranjan/Java-Coding-Questions/CONTRIBUTING.md

 ## 4.Make a new branch

-As you can see in the above picture of vs code the default branch selected for the repo is "main"(At left down corner).
+As you can see in the above picture of vs code the default branch selected for the repo is "main"(At button left corner).
 Use the following command to create a new branch

 ```bash